HYENA-007-CYBER/ros2_humble_notes/README.md

 ##  Objective
 We need to learn about the basics of ROS2
 - To create a **publisher node** that sends numbers
-- To create a **subscriber node** that receives those integers, calculates their square, and prints the result
+- To create a **subscriber node** that receives those numbers, calculates their square, and prints the result

 ---